seinecle/blog/_posts/2023-10-22-visions-future-generative-ai.md

 ## Andrej Karpathy: generative AI as "the kernel process of a new Operating System"

 Who?
-[Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy) was a Director of AI at Tesla and is as of today, he is working at OреոΑӏ (the company which released ChatGPT).
+[Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy) was a Director of AI at Tesla and as of today, he is working at OреոΑӏ (the company which released ChatGPT).

 Source: a tweet from his personal account